alexcalla1/motrizac/README.md

-# proyectoband
+# Motrizac

-A new Flutter project.
+A flutter proyect with firebase an IA tecnology

-## Getting Started
+##

-This project is a starting point for a Flutter application.
+Alexander Calla Gamboa
+Chirstopher Avendaño Llanque

 A few resources to get you started if this is your first Flutter project: